2009 Fort Hood shooting: Trial

-In late January 2011, Hasan was judged sane for trial by an Army sanity board, normally composed of doctors and psychologists.
+In January 2011, Hasan was judged sane for trial by a sanity board, composed of doctors and psychologists.
 This allowed a capital trial, and more information about his mental state at the time of the shootings was able to be introduced by the defense during the trial.

 He was formally arraigned on July 20, 2011.
-He did not enter a plea, and the judge granted a request by Hasan's attorneys that a plea be entered at a later, unspecified, date.
-The judge initially set a trial date for May.
-Hasan's court-martial for March 5, 2012.
+He did not enter a plea, and the judge granted a request by Hasan's attorneys that a plea be entered later.
+The judge set a court-martial date for March 5, 2012.
 Later, the court-martial date was pushed back after Hasan switched lawyers, to provide them time to prepare his defense.

 Having previously instructed Hasan to follow Army regulations and shave a beard he had grown, the judge, Colonel Gregory Gross, found him in contempt in July 2012 and fined him.
 His court-martial was set to begin on August 20, 2012.
 He was fined again for retaining his beard, and warned that he could be forcibly shaved prior to his court-martial.

-On August 15, Hasan was scheduled to enter pleas to the charges brought against him before the beginning of the court-martial; he would not be allowed to plead guilty to the premeditated murder charges as the prosecution is pursuing the death penalty in his case.
+On August 14, military judge Col. Gregory Gross declined any further delays to the August 20 court martial date.
 Hasan objected to being shaved against his will, and his attorney's appealed to the United States Court of Appeals for the Armed Forces.
 Hasan said having a beard was part of his religious belief.

-On August 27, the Appeals Court announced that the trial could continue, but did not rule whether Hasan could be forcibly shaved.
-The Appeals court has rejected previous attempts by Hasan to receive "religious accommodation" from Army Regulation to wear his beard.
-On September 6, Gross ordered that Hasan be shaved after it was determined that the 1993 Religious Freedom Restoration Act did not apply to this case; however, it will not be enforced until his appeals are exhausted, further delaying the trial.
+On August 27, the Court of Appeals for the Armed Forces ruled that the trial could continue but did not rule whether Hasan could be forcibly shaved, having previously rejected previous attempts by Hasan to receive "religious accommodation" from Army Regulation to wear his beard.
+On September 6, Col. Gross ordered that Hasan be shaved after it was determined that the 1993 Religious Freedom Restoration Act did not apply to this case; however, it will not be enforced until his appeals are exhausted, further delaying the trial.